j-s-ashley/tc-summary-plotting/README.md

 Additionally, terminal printout is produced which gives an overview of enviromental data (maximum and minimum temperature and humidity, etc.) and the cycling itself (number of tests, duration, run numbers, etc.), as well a summary of results (what percent of warm and cold tests failed for each test type), and a list of all failed tests.

 However, a user may only be interested in the results for some of the tests.
 If this is the case, they can use the `-t` argument, with the test acronyms they are interested in as a space-seperated list.
-Options are: IV, SD, PT, 3PG, 10PG, NO, OCS, HVS, and TC.
+Options are: IV, SD, PT, 3PG, 10PG, NO, OCS, and HVS.
 Not specifying this argument will cause all plots to be produced.

 Additionally, the `-n` argument can be used if the user only wants the noise plots created for the 3- and/or 10-Point Gain, and not the gain or VT50 plots.